Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Implementation

-The GNN model was then used to train a GraphLIME model so that explanations for the anomaly designation could be generated.
-The GraphLIME model could then be used to assign weights to features which could provide insight into which node features lead the model to mark it as anomalous.

-After the GraphLIME model had been trained, this output combined with the original node features was sent to an OpenAI model to generate human-readable explanations.
-The prompt, shown below, included context for the task, variables where the node features and GraphLIME weights would be added, and few shot prompting.
+After the GraphLIME model had been trained, this output combined with the original node features was used as the input prompt for the LLM model to generate human-readable explanations.
+The prompt, shown below, included context for the task, variables where the node features and GraphLIME weights would be added, and the output structure syntax.
+This follows best practices for combined XAI and LLM tasks based on the limited research available \cite{li_hybrid-llm-gnn_2025}.
+The LLM parameters are as follows: \begin{itemize} \item \textbf{Model:} \texttt{gpt-4o-mini}, temperature $=0.2$ for reproducibility. \item \textbf{Output Format:} Strict JSON containing: